xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-analyze-test-case-execution-logs-and-resolve-errors.md

 ## Debug the Test Case

-After finding the root cause, we navigate the Test Object with incorrect XPath, update the Object with a new XPath, and use the **Run from here** Debug utility to resume the Test execution.
+After finding the root cause, we update the Test Object with a new XPath, and use the **Run from here** Debug utility to resume the Test execution.
 ### Update the Object Locator using the Browser Inspector

-Because a deprecated Object Locator causes the error, we can get a new Object Locator using the browser's **Inspector** tool.
+Because a deprecated Object Locator causes the error, we can find the new Object Locator using the browser's **Inspector** tool.

 In our example, we use the **Inspector** tool to get the XPath of the corresponding Web element.